Dennis Golding | POWER – The Future is Here

 Mulga Lands Gallery, Charleville, QLD

 August – November 2025

 POWER – The Future is Here comprises fabric capes made by artist Dennis Golding and his collaborators from Alexandria Park Community School.
 This exhibition will be accompanied by a curatorial guide devised by Kyra Kum-Sing.
 Every cape will not need to be included in each iteration, making this exhibition scalable and adaptable to suit the needs of specific spaces and audiences, or be presented across spaces.

 In partnership with Solid Ground, Dennis Golding and Kyra Kum-Sing, M&G NSW will commission an education resource with curricular links; create video resources that speak to the workshops, educator-led sessions and non-facilitated activities; and provide a pack of workshop materials.

 This exhibition is available to host in 2026.
 If you would like further information or to discuss dates, please contact our team:

 firstname.lastname@example.org | 0408 642 470

 A Solid Ground project with Dennis Golding and Alexandria Park Community School, curated by Kyra Kum-Sing and presented by Carriageworks and Blacktown Arts.
-This project has been assisted by the Australian Government through the Australia Council for the Arts, its arts funding and advisory body.
+This project has been assisted by the Australian Government’s Visions of Australia program.